 Arranging a funeral

-When the death certificate has been issued by the Registrar, you will also be given a certificate authorising the funeral.
+When a death certificate has been issued by the Registrar, you will also be given a certificate authorising the funeral.

-It is important to check whether the deceased left any instructions with the Will about the funeral, or wished their body to be used for medical research, or organs to be donated for transplantation.
-If there is a Will, the executor has the right to decide whether it will be a burial or a cremation, whether the Will expresses a particular wish or not.
-If there is no Will, the next of kin should decide.
-It is important to check whether the deceased has already made arrangements for their own funeral, or carried funeral insurance.
+It is important to check whether the deceased left any instructions within their Will about the funeral.
+For example, wishes for their body to be used for medical research or organs to be donated for transplantation.
+If there is no Will, the next of kin should decide, with help and guidance from a funeral director.
+It is important to check whether the deceased has already made arrangements for their own funeral, or carried out funeral insurance.

 You will need to make early decisions about: